4ban-old/volentix-js/README.md

 # The chain id of your running instance
 CHAIN_ID=

-# The EOS account which contains the Ledger contracts.
-KEY_PROVIDER=

 # http or https location of a nodeosd server providing a chain API.
 HTTP_ENDPOINT=